i-yam/hackathon/README.md

-This is a regular meetup organized by the [Center for Artificial Intelligence](https://www.thws.de/forschung/institute/cairo/) and [Würzburg Deep Learning Meetup](https://www.meetup.com/de-DE/wurzburg-deep-learning-meetup/).
+This is a regular meetup organized by the [Center for Artificial Intelligence](https://www.thws.de/forschung/institute/cairo/).
+This year we have four parnters [Regierung Unterfranken](https://www.regierung.unterfranken.bayern.de/), [Stadt Würzburg](https://www.wuerzburg.de/), [ÜZ Mainfranken](https://www.uez.de/) and [Stadt Sommerhausen](https://www.sommerhausen.de/en/)

-# 14th of June 2024
+# 4th of April 2025

-Deutsche Bank is coming to Würzburg and we want cities’s brightest minds to join us for a hackathon!
-Our [Technology, Data, and Innovation](https://www.linkedin.com/showcase/deutsche-bank-technology/) (TDI) teams are traveling from Frankfurt and Berlin’s Technology Centre to collaborate with you on projects that will shape the future of banking.
+We want Würzburg’s brightest minds to join us for a hackathon!
+Our regional officials will collaborate with you on projects that will shape the future of civil service.

-This event offers an exclusive chance to engage directly with experts from Technology, Data, and Innovation division of Deutsche Bank that is dedicated to driving technological excellence and innovation.
-You'll work on real-world challenges designed to enhance our engineering capabilities, streamline processes, and modernize our IT infrastructure.
+This event offers an exclusive chance to engage directly with experts from various governmental and communal organizations dedicated to driving technological excellence and innovation in civil service.
+You'll work on real-world challenges designed to streamline processes, and modernize our Verwaltung's infrastructure.
 This is a rare opportunity to showcase your skills, gain invaluable insights, and contribute to transformative solutions in the financial industry.

-Participants will have the chance to network with professionals from Deutsche Bank and peers from CAIRO, fostering connections that could influence your future career.
-Outstanding contributions will be recognized with exciting prizes.

-Do not forget to [register](https://meetu.ps/e/Nb42V/M9SL0/i)!

 ## Timing

 * 9:00 - Doors open
-* 9:30 - Opening Talk by Maxim Romanovsky from [Deutsche Bank](https://www.deutsche-bank.de/)
-* 10:00 - Introduction of the problems
+* 9:30 - Presentation of the problems by Prof. Dr. Yamshchikov, Head of CAIRO
-* 10:30 - Introduction of the cloud infrastructure by [Nebius AI](https://nebius.ai)
+* 10:00 - Start of the hacking
-* 14:00 - Lunch
+* 12:30 - Lunch
-* 17:15 - Pitch sessions
+* 16:00 - Pitch sessions

 ## Location